How to Determine Your Services as a Therapist

 • Are there particular age groups or populations you feel drawn to working with?

-2. Understand the Needs of Your Ideal Client
+2. Understand the Needs of Your Ideal Therapy Client

 Reflection Questions: